sikuli/sikuli/docs/source/region.rst

 variables.

 It's your responsibility to stop an observation.
-This can either be done by calling region.stopObserver() or by starting observe() with a timing parameter.
+This can either be done by calling :py:meth:`Region.stopObserver` or by starting the observation with a timing parameter.

 Since you can have as many region objects as needed and each region can have one observation active and running.
 So theoretically it's possible to have as